WedLinker Developer Guide

 • Data Storage:

-• Maintains address book data, including lists of Person, Wedding, and Task objects.
+• Maintains address book data, including lists of Person, Wedding, Tag and Task objects.

 • Filtered Views:

-• Provides filtered lists of Person, Wedding, and Task objects (e.g., search results), exposing these as unmodifiable ObservableLists.
+• Provides filtered lists of Person objects (e.g., search results), exposing these as an unmodifiable ObservableList.
 This allows the UI to automatically update in response to changes.

 • User Preferences: